vicky-nike/IEX-Data-Extraction/README.md

 ### Output

-Output will look like this
+Output will look like this.
+The excel will be saved in the same directory with name that of the starting date and ending date.

 ![Image](image/output_of_program.jpg "constant.py editor")